John H. Lienhard V: Career

-The seawater thermophysical property database developed by his group has been widely used by other researchers.
+electrodialysis.
+The seawater thermophysical property correlations developed by his group have been widely cited by other researchers.

 Lienhard has written hundreds of peer-reviewed research publications and has been issued more than 40 US patents.
-The patents led to several start-up companies from Lienhard's research group.
-One of these, Gradiant Corporation, grew to more than $1 billion valuation in 2023.
+The patents have supported start-up companies from Lienhard's research group, one of which, Gradiant Corporation, grew to more than $1 billion valuation in 2023.

-Lienhard has been responsible for launching a number of major research programs at MIT.
-He was the founding director of the Center for Clean Water and Clean Energy (2008–2017), a multi-million dollar research collaboration with King Fahd University of Petroleum and Minerals (KFUPM) involving dozens of faculty members at KFUPM and MIT.
+Lienhard helped launch several large-scale research programs at MIT.
+He was the founding director of the Center for Clean Water and Clean Energy (2008–2017), a research collaboration with King Fahd University of Petroleum and Minerals (KFUPM) involving four dozen faculty members at KFUPM and MIT.